 Sometimes, data sets contain redundant data that complicate the design of the neural network.
-To discover redundancies between the input variables we use a correlation matrix.
+To discover redundancies between the input variables, we use a correlation matrix.

 The correlation is a numerical value between -1 and 1 that expresses the strength of the relationship between two variables.
-When it is close to 1 it indicates a positive relationship (one variable increases when the other increases); a value close to 0 indicates that there is no relationship; and a value close to -1 indicates a negative relationship (one variable decreases when the other decreases).
+When it is close to 1, it indicates a positive relationship (one variable increases when the other increases); a value close to 0 indicates that there is no relationship; a value close to -1 indicates a negative relationship (one variable decreases when the other decreases).

 When both variables are continuous, a linear function is used to calculate the correlation.
 When one or both variables are binary, a logistic function is used for calculating the correlation.

 Next, we depict the correlations among the features used to target donors in a blood donation campaign.
-This example uses a recency, frequency, monetary and time (RFMT) marketing model.
+This example uses a recency, frequency, monetary, and time (RFMT) marketing model.

 In this case, the quantity variable has a perfect correlation with the frequency variable (1.00).
-That means that we can remove one of that two variables in our model without any loss of information.
+That means that we can remove one of those two variables in our model without any loss of information.

 Linear correlations are used when both the input and the target are continuous.
 Logistic correlations are used when one or both the input and the target are binary.